Help Center

 2024-03-28 00:00:00 000>= 2024-03-29 → False

-Properties can contain multiple values; timeline rollups use only the first value.
+Properties can contain multiple values; timeline rollups use only the first value unless the property is flagged as "multi-value."

 Within last Date